 In 2014, the ensemble collaborated with the TTU Main Stage Theatre, performing on-stage historical music for the Shakespeare play “Twelfth Night.”
 This involved research into Shakespeare’s musical references; the use of musicians for theatrical performances in Shakespeare’s time; the performance practice of the instruments contemporary to the plays; and collaboration with the actors.

 In 2011, the ensemble presented a semi-staged production of the Ordo Virtutum, the first-known morality play with music, written by 12th-century abbess and composer Hildegard von Bingen.
 In addition to researching the staging, texts, and performance contexts of the work in Hildegard’s time, she created a performance score from the original medieval music score, and trained several of the student ensemble members to aid in that process.
-Plans are afoot to do another performance of Ordo, this time completely staged, in January 2020.
+(A second, completely staged production of Ordo was in the works for 2020, but had to be shelved due to the COVID lockdown.)